 - 2 cups filtered water

-- Combine the rice vinegar, salt, and sugar in a small microwave safe bowl.
+- While your rice is cooling, in a separate microwave safe bowl, combine the rice vinegar, salt, and sugar.
 Stir to combine and microwave for about 30 seconds.
-Stir to see if its fully dissolved and microwave another 15 seconds or so if needed.
+Stir to see if its fully dissolved and microwave another 15 seconds or so until the sugar is dissolved.

-- Stir the vinegar mixture before each addition into the bowl, adding 1/2 tbsp at a time as you gently fold the mixture into the rice.
+- Stir the vinegar mixture before each addition into the bowl of rice, adding 1/2 tbsp at a time as you gently fold the mixture into the rice.
 The goal is to cover each grain evenly with this mixture, without smashing the grains of rice.
-Once you've added all the mixture, let the rice cool to room temperature before using.
+Once you've added all the mixture, let the rice cool to almost room temperature before using.